Donate Sponsor

 My family member/friend is going into a care home.
 How can I rehome their cat?

-Unfortunately many people going into care homes find themselves in a position where they need to rehome their beloved cats.
-Separating from their pet can be hugely devastating but some care homes may accept residents with their pets, depending on the policy in place.
+Unfortunately, many people going into care homes find themselves in a position where they need to rehome their beloved cats.
+Separating from their pet can be hugely devastating.
+But some care homes may accept residents with their pets, depending on the policy in place.
 More information for finding a pet-friendly care home can be found on the Cinnamon Trust website.

 I’m looking after a cat and their owner has died.
 How can I rehome them?

-If the owner has not left instructions in their Will or registered for a service, get in touch with us directly and we can help you with the next steps.
+If the owner has not left instructions in their Will or registered for a service, get in touch with us directly, and we can help you with the next steps.

 Find out more about Cat Guardians